-Before a claim is made, the value of the relevant property is based on the value of the policy, and as long as the life insured is in good health, the value of the policy for Inheritance Tax is likely to be negligible.
+Before a claim is made, the value of the relevant property is based on the value of the policy, and as long as the life insured is in good health, the value of a life insurance policy for Inheritance Tax is likely to be negligible.
 A periodic charge may become payable when you die as the policy proceeds will then be in trust.

 The maximum rate of tax that can be charged on the relevant property is currently 6%.
-This applies to the value of the assets which exceeds the applicable nil rate band, (the available nil rate band is currently £325,000 for each trust, less any chargeable transfers made by the settlor in the seven years before the creation of the trust).
+This applies to the value of the assets which exceed the nil rate band available to the trust.

-Example - At every 10-year anniversary, as long as David is in good health, the policy will have little or no value.
+Example - At every 10-year anniversary, as long as they are in good health, a life insurance policy will have little or no value.
 This means that there won't be a periodic charge.